iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 ![R2](Image/R2.png)

-- Helps to understand how well the model `fits` the data or how well the model make `predictions` on new observations.
+- Helps to understand how well the model `fits` the data or how well the model makes `predictions` on new observations.
 - Measure how `close` each **data point** `fits` the `regression line` or how well the **regression line** `predicts` **actual values**.
-- Explains the variance of the data captured by the model ( 0.7 to 0.9 is good value for R2 )
+- Explains the variance of the data captured by the model ( 0.7 to 0.9 is a good value for R2 )
-- If R<sup>2</sup> is 0.8 or 80% ( Regression line explaines 80% of variance in data )
+- If R<sup>2</sup> is 0.8 or 80% ( Regression line explains 80% of the variance in data )
 - Low R<sup>2</sup> causes `underfitting` and high R<sup>2</sup> results into `overfitting`
 - Ideal value for R<sup>2</sup> is between `70%` to `90%` ( i.e. Model `fits` the data very well )
 - Help us to `compare` **created** model with the `baseline` model ( Mean )